Registering for Courses

 Students register for courses through NYU's Student Information System (Albert), and receive NYU credit for all courses taken.
 Course offerings organized by location can be found on the courses page for each Global Academic Center.
 You can use the Global Study Planner to explore course options based on a subject area.
 Before registering for classes all students should review important information about academic requirements and other policies for study away students on the academic policies and procedures page.

-Prepare for Registration: Before your appointment time, use the "Shopping Cart" & "Validate" tools to start planning your schedule.
-You can review registration guides for step-by-step instructions on how to validate, add, drop, swap, and more!
+Before your appointment time, use the "Shopping Cart" & "Validate" tools to start planning your schedule.
+You can review Albert registration guides for step-by-step instructions on how to validate, add, drop, swap, and more!

 Viewing Study Away Courses with Days, Times, and Instructors on Albert

 All students register for courses using Albert (NYU’s Student Information System).
 Albert can be accessed through NYU Home, or by going directly to albert.nyu.edu.
-When using the Albert course search – accessed via the student center on Albert or by going directly to albert.nyu.edu/course-search – find a global center’s courses by selecting the appropriate term and site from the drop down to the right under Course Location/Study Away Site.
+When using the Albert course search – accessed via the student center on Albert or by clicking on the public course search button at the Albert log in - find a global center’s courses by selecting the appropriate term and site from the drop down to the right under Course Location/Study Away Site.
 (For courses at the academic centers select the appropriate city from the list at the top of the menu, eg. Madrid, Spain.)
 Note that Study Away courses cannot be found using the search fields.
 You must navigate to individual courses by clicking on the appropriate subject heading.
 NYU Abu Dhabi and NYU Shanghai courses are found under the school headings in the general search.
 NOT using the study away drop down menu.

 Please note that while many courses currently do not show a course description in Albert, descriptions and syllabi can be found on the courses pages of the Study Away website.
 The courses in the Albert course search for a designated site should match the courses page on the Study Away site.
 If you have questions about study away course offerings please contact email@example.com